Surfing the menu: The best Gold Coast restaurants by precinct

 Head to Marina Mirage for the pick of the bunch, like Glass Dining, which fits like Cinderella’s slipper every time you visit.
 Start with a mixed dozen of the freshest oysters and wash them down with one of Glass’s signature cocktails as the sun sets over the marina.
 (Psst.
 You might have seen it in our list of 11 Gold Coast restaurants with epic water views.)

-Also check out… Pick up just-shucked oysters and fish and chips at Peter’s Fish Market.
+Also check out… Pick up just-shucked oysters and fish and chips at Peter’s Fish Market – one of the best spots for fish and chips on the coast.

 For first-timers to the Gold Coast, Surfers Paradise usually becomes the epicentre of your stay.